mkappas/MCPoly/README.md

 # MCPoly
-some methods to deal with some manipulation of computational chemistry, mostly about mechanical properties of polymers You can use
+Some methods to deal with some manipulation of computational chemistry, mostly about mechanical properties of polymers./n You can use
 [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/))
-to write your content.
+to write this content.